 - Leaving aside short-term infatuations, what things have motivated your actions long-term?

 Just like you really can't have two devotions (God and mammon, for example), you also can't honestly practice two religions or serve two Gods.
-One will always take precedence and the other will be eventually tossed aside in a crises.
+One will always take precedence and the other will be eventually tossed aside in a crisis.
 Again, it is simply the way we are wired.

 Let me give an example.